 - GAB Robins, a loss adjusting and claims management company

-- Network Rail also take grads with a 2:2 on many of their schemes (not just finance).
+- Network Rail also takes grads with a 2:2 on many of their schemes (not just finance).

 Engineering and Tech

-Tech is the future, so we’re so often told at least, so there are so many jobs in IT and technology.
-Including at Sky and FDM Group.
-Lots of engineering employers accept graduates with 2.2 degrees.
-Including HS2, Jaguar Landrover and Amey.
+Tech is the future, we’re often told, and there are so many graduate jobs in IT and technology, including at Sky and FDM Group.

 Public sector and Military

-The public sector is a great place to work, with loads of opportunities for career progression.
-Employers who take grads with 2:2s include:
+The public sector is a great place to work, and is packed with opportunities for career progression and a whole host of graduate schemes 2:2 and above, including: